thraj/pad_visual_hand_in/README.md

-# pad_visual
+# Images Acquisition for Synthetic Anomaly Generation in Agricultural Obstacle Detection
-Notebooks used for the visual mini-project in "Perception and Acquisition of Data."
+Mini-project - Perception and Acquisition of Data (Visual)